proofrock/crypgo/README.md

 # crypgo

-A simple, very simple, dead simple Go library that encrypts/decrypts/compressesAndEncrypts strings to strings.
+A dead simple Go library that encrypts, decrypts, and optionally compresses strings to strings.

-Algorithm stack used:
+Algorithms used:

 - [Scrypt](https://en.wikipedia.org/wiki/Scrypt) to generate keys from passwords (N=1024, R=8, P=1);
 - [XChaCha20Poly1305](https://www.cryptopp.com/wiki/XChaCha20Poly1305) to encrypt and ensure integrity ([AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption));
 - [ZStd](https://en.wikipedia.org/wiki/Zstandard) to compress;
-- [Base64](https://en.wikipedia.org/wiki/Base64) to Encrypt bytes into string.
+- [Base64](https://en.wikipedia.org/wiki/Base64) to encode bytes into string.

 Compression is applied only if it reduces the size of the message.